blaizard/bzd/README.md

 ## Overview

 This framework is built to run on all sort of embedded platforms, from bare metals 8-bit microcontrollers to high performance compute units.
-It is made to remove any dependencies from STL, but provide a similar set of containers and utilities to develop applications in an efficient and safe manner.
+It is made to remove any dependencies from STL, but provide a similar set of components and utilities to develop applications in an efficient and safe manner.

 It features the followings:

 - No dynamic allocations.
 All storage is declared either at compile time or on the stack.
-- Self contained, no reliance on third-party nor STL dependencies.
+- The core library is self contained, no reliance on third-party, only on the freestanding STL.
 - Flexible error handling model.
+- Based on C++ coroutines.
 - Compile-time string formating tool.
 - Lightweight.
 - Usefull set of containers.